British Liver Transplant Group

 He has long been an advocate for improving liver services nationally through the model of multi-professional working and the building of strong clinical networks.
 Examples of these include the Peninsula Hepatology Network and the SWLU/ Kings College Hospital transplant network both of which have succeeded in raising standards of care for patients with liver disease, established novel patient pathways and been used as models for service delivery nationally.

-Dr Brian Hogan, Kings College, London
+Dr Brian Hogan, Royal Free Hospital, London

 Dr Jess Dyson, Consultant Hepatologist, Freeman Hospital, Newcastle upon Tyne